2012 Images Festival: Award Winners

 The second top prize of the festival, the Deluxe Cinematic Vision Award also went to an installation piece, Joshua Bonnetta’s Strange Lines and Distances.
 (Unfortunately, this is no longer on display.)

-On the more traditionally screened videos side of the fest, experimental video maker Jacqueline Goss took the Overkill Award for her recreation documentary The Observers and Belgian filmmakers Sirah Foighel Brutmann and Eitan Efrat won the Marian McMahon award for Printed Matter, among other winners.
+On the more traditionally screened videos side of the fest, experimental video maker Jacqueline Goss took the Overkill Award for her recreation documentary The Observers (Watch Online) and Belgian filmmakers Sirah Foighel Brutmann and Eitan Efrat won the Marian McMahon award for Printed Matter, among other winners.

 Images also gave out awards to two student media artists, one to Emilie Serri for her film So Certain I Was, I Was a Horse and Sunjha Kim for her video [s].